vlad17/vlad17.github.io/_posts/2026-05-11-how-to-land-a-job-at-a-frontier-lab.md

     Generate a dataset of simple up-to-3-digit numbers, have it learn addition.
     Should train quickly on T4 GPU (pad examples to fixed length)

-Derive chinchilla laws for this; see how they differ for dense vs MoE architectures.
+Derive Chinchilla laws for this; see how they differ for dense vs MoE architectures.
 Code your solution from scratch in jax by hand if you actually want the learning experience.

 Next, assuming you used `jax.lax.ragged_dot` for the MoE layer; write a pallas kernel that beats ragged dot for `F > D` by fusing the up/down projections.
-Find a setting where you notices a measurable forward pass speedup and explain why it's there.
+Find a setting where you notice a measurable forward pass speedup and explain why it's there.

 I'll put my money where my mouth is: record yourself doing the jax scaling book exercises above with paper and pencil (all of them).
 Then have a chatbot convert scanned versions of those results to latex.
 Send it to me (be ready for me to ask for a random subset of videos of you doing the problems!).
-Similarly screen-record yourself manually writing the code for implementing the transformer from scratch and deriving the chinchilla laws.
+Similarly screen-record yourself manually writing the code for implementing the transformer from scratch and deriving the Chinchilla laws.
 It's a lot of work, but if you do all that, just know I'm hiring in NYC and like to show myself as self-consistent.
 Send me an email with the scaling law report and the exercise writeup.

-I want to emphasize: doing the couple of exercises above is a good start, but it's not a short circuit that avoids the 5-10 years of signaling the traditional college path would you.
+I want to emphasize: doing the couple of exercises above is a good start, but it's not a short circuit that avoids the 5-10 years of signaling the traditional college path would give you.
 However, it sets you up for the skills and question-asking that might end you up with a public github repo demonstrating something useful and adopted widely by the industry.
 After that, you get to pick where you want to work.